-PAYCHEX, INC.

-The Board of Directors recommends you vote FOR the following:

-1. Election of Directors

-•• 2.000 Nomi inees: For Against Abstain 1a.
-Martin Mucci The Board of Directors recommends you vote FOR For Against Abstain proposals 2 and 4, and 1 YEAR on proposal 3: 1b.
-Thomas F. Bonadio 2.
-ADVISORY VOTE TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION 1 Year 2 Years 3 Years Abstain 1c.
-Joseph G. Doody 3.
-ADVISORY VOTE ON THE FREQUENCY OF FUTURE 1d.
-David J.S.
-Flaschen ADVISORY VOTES ON NAMED EXECUTIVE OFFICER COMPENSATION.
-For Against Abstain 4.
-RATIFICATION OF SELECTION OF 1e.
-John B. Gibson PRICEWATERHOUSECOOPERS LLP TO SERVE AS THE INDEPENDENT REGISTERED PUBLIC 1f.
-B. Thomas Golisano ACCOUNTING FIRM.
+THIS PRO XY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+PAYCHEX K, INC. The Boa followin ard of Directors recommends you vote FOR g: the 1.
+Elec ction of Directors Noi minees: For Against Abstain 1a.
+Martin Mucci For Agai nst Abstain 1b.
+Thomas F. Bonadio The Board of Directors recommends you vote FOR proposals 2 and 3: $\hfill\Box$ 1c.
+Joseph G. Doody 2.
+ADVISORY VOTE TO APPROVE NAMED EXECUTIVE OFFICER COMPENSATION.
+1d.
+John B. Gibson 3.
+RATIFICATION OF THE SELECTION OF 1e.
+B. Thomas Golisano PRICEWATERHOUSECOOPERS LLP TO SERVE AS THE INDEPENDENT REGISTERED PUBLIC 1f.
+Pamela A. Joseph ACCOUNTING FIRM.
 1g.
-Pamela A. Joseph NOTE: SHARES ISSUED TO OR HELD FOR THE 1h.
-Theresa M. Payton ACCOUNT OF THE UNDERSIGNED UNDER THE ESOP WILL BE VOTED AS DIRECTED.
-IF NO DIRECTION IS 1i.
-Kevin A. Price MADE, IF THE CARD IS NOT SIGNED OR IF THE CARD IS NOT RECEIVED BY MONDAY, OCTOBER 9, 2023 1j.
-Joseph M. Tucci THE SHARES ISSUED TO OR HELD FOR THE ACCOUNT OF THE PARTICIPANT WILL BE VOTED BY 1k.
-Joseph M. Velli THE ESOP TRUSTEE IN THE SAME PROPORTION AS 11.
-Kara Wilson ESOP SHARES FOR WHICH INSTRUCTIONS HAVE BEEN RECEIVED.
+Theresa M. Payton 1h.
+Kevin A. Price NOTE: SHARES ISSUED TO OR HELD FOR THE ACCOUNT OF THE UNDERSIGNED UNDER THE 1i.
+Joseph M. Tucci ESOP WILL BE VOTED AS DIRECTED.
+IF NO DIRECTION IS MADE, IF THE CARD IS NOT SIGNED OR IF THE CARD IS NOT RECEIVED BY 1j.
+Joseph M. Velli MONDAY, OCTOBER 7, 2024 THE SHARES ISSUED TO OR HELD FOR THE ACCOUNT OF THE 1k.
+Kara Wilson PARTICIPANT WILL BE VOTED BY THE ESOP TRUSTEE IN THE SAME PROPORTION AS ESOP SHARES FOR WHICH INSTRUCTIONS HAVE BEEN RECEIVED.

 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date •

-September 1, 2023 Dear Paychex Stockholder:
+August 30, 2024 Dear Paychex Stockholder:

-The Board of Directors cordially invites you to attend our virtual Annual Meeting of Stockholders (the "Annual Meeting") on Thursday, October 12, 2023 at 9:30 a.m.
-Eastern Time online at www.virtualshareholdermeeting.com/PAYX2023.
+The Board of Directors cordially invites you to attend our virtual Annual Meeting of Stockholders (the "Annual Meeting") on Thursday, October 10, 2024 at 9:30 a.m.
+Eastern Time online at www.virtualshareholdermeeting.com/PAYX2024.